-Who are Sikhs or Punjabi?
+Who are Sikhs or Punjabi's?

 Firstly, let’s talk about Sikhs.
 Sikhs are people who follow Sikhism (religion).
 Sikhism teaches that God is neither born nor dead.
 Sikh communities foster love, equality and acceptance of all.
 Hence serving the world is a natural expression of Sikh prayer and worship.

 Punjabi is a regional identity.
 It refers to anyone born or has ancestors in Punjab ( a state in India and Pakistan).
 A Punjabi can be a Muslim, Hindu, Sikh, Christian etc. The Sikh religion has limited itself to the Punjab region of the Indian subcontinent.
-Hence Sikhs are confused with Punjabis.
-Both Sikh and Punjabi people use the Punjabi Language.
+Hence Sikhs are mostly confused with Punjabis.
+Both Sikhs and Punjabi people use the Punjabi Language.
 Not every Sikh is a Punjabi.
 Similarly, not every Punjabi is a Sikh.

 Let's talk about Jaggo or Jago Ceremony

 What does the Jago or Jaggo ceremony mean?
-It means “wake up”.
-It is a celebration by the maternal families of both the Bride and the Groom.
+It means “wake up” It is a celebration initiated by the maternal families of both the Bride and the Groom.
 The families arrive at the wedding venue with much fanfare.
 They also sing and dance.
 The female relatives take turns carrying a gagger (a decorated earthen pot lit with candles) while singing and dancing.
 Along with the earthen pot, people dance with a decorated stick with Bells attached.
 Jago is held a day or two before the wedding.

-What happens during the Jago ceremony?
+What happens during Jago ceremony?

-• The relatives recite Boliyan (Couplets).
+- The relatives recite Boliyan (Couplets).
 Sometimes this becomes like a competition between the relatives of the bride & groom competing against each other with recitals.

 The Jago or Jaago ceremony is not just part of the Sikh tradition in India but also part of the Wedding tradition in Pakistan.
 The ceremony is loud and filled with joy, dancing, fireworks and food.